cloudonlanapps/cl_server_compute/INTERNALS.md

 - Uses shared models from `cl_server_shared` (Job, QueueEntry)
 - Connects to WORKER_DATABASE_URL (shared with worker service)
 - SQLite with WAL mode for concurrent access
-- Alembic for migrations (automatically run on server startup)
+- Alembic for migrations (run via `compute-migrate` CLI)

-**Automatic Migrations:**
+**Migration Strategy:**
-- Server runs `alembic upgrade head` automatically during startup
+- Migrations are run separately using `uv run compute-migrate`
-- Migrations are validated before execution (checks for alembic.ini and versions directory)
+- Server validates tables exist on startup (fails with clear error if not)
-- Server will fail to start if migrations cannot be run
+- Worker does NOT run migrations - relies on user to run `compute-migrate` first
-- Worker does NOT run migrations - relies on server to create tables
+- This keeps server startup fast and predictable

 ### Authentication